cyberbotics/webots-doc/reference/proto-definition.md

 IS statements for the same field in the PROTO interface declaration is valid.

 An interface field that is not linked to an internal PROTO field with an IS will produce a warning when parsed.
 This warning can be suppressed when declaring an interface field by using the `unconnectedField` keyword instead of `field` in the declaration.
+This is useful when the value of an interface field is used by some Lua code, for example to compute the value of an internal PROTO field.

 It is an error for an IS statement to refer to a non-existent interface field.
 It is an error if the type of the field being associated does not match the type